theKashey/rewiremock/README.md

 - [proxyquire](https://github.com/theKashey/proxyquire) - the one I know better than others.

 By its nature rewiremock has same behavior as Mockery.
 But it can behave like others too.
 It covers _any_ cases.
+It is the right way to mock your dependencies or perform dependency injection.

 Rewiremock is an evolution of lessons I learned from: the better [proxyquire](https://github.com/theKashey/proxyquire), the way of [resolveQuire](https://github.com/theKashey/resolveQuire), and magic of [proxyquire-webpack-alias](https://github.com/theKashey/proxyquire-webpack-alias).

-Rewiremock was initially named as mockImports or mockModule.
-But was renamed to RewireMock.

-We shall not use that name, but [rewire](https://github.com/jhnns/rewire) - is one of existing mocking libraries.

 # Ideology
+- be right, and enable `true` testing experience.
-- be simple
+- be simple, and ease to use.
-- be modular
+- be modular, to cover all cases.
-- be secure
+- be secure, and isolate target under test.
-- be fast
+- be fast, to be faster.

 # API
  see d.ts file, or JSDoc in javascript sources.